 Scholarship Links for Non-U.S. Citizens

 Private scholarships are the best financial resource for non-U.S. citizens.
 Search online for private scholarships that do not require you to be a U.S. citizen.
-These are a few suggested search engines to get you started.
+This is a suggested search engine to get you started.

 Scholarship Search Engines